 13. Sea Kelp May Help Fight Cancer

-There have been studies made showing that sea kelp may help fight cancer.
-Fucoidan which was mentioned earlier is also a key component that may help stop the growth of tumor cells.
+Fucoidan, which was mentioned earlier, is also a key component that may help stop the growth of tumor cells.

 These compounds may be able to fight lung cancer, prostate cancer, breast cancer, and colon cancer.

-14. May Lower Blood Pressure
+14. Supplementing With Kelp May Lower Blood Pressure

 Another study has found that the polyphenols in sea kelp may be able to control hypertension.

 15. Sea Kelp Can Help Prevent Blood Clotting

-Studies have shown that sea kelp is a good alternative for this drug.
+Studies have shown that sea kelp is a good alternative to this drug.